 3. Feeling ignored.
 Partners of individuals with ADD often get the feeling that all their good advice and suggestions are not taken to heart.
 This may cause the non – ADD partner to feel ignored, disrespected or offended.

-4. Frustration.
+4. Frustration or anger.
 The same kinds of problems keep presenting themselves over and over again.
 It is difficult to understand how you can have discussions around a problem, think that you are being understood and still the same problem persists.

 Due to the inconsistency in your spouse’s ability to follow through and remember to do things, the feelings of being burdened with more of your fair share of responsibilities can create more feelings of stress.